 One of the few engineering marvels in the world with its own palindrome, the Panama Canal should be on everyone's list of must-see places.
-Ninety years after its completion, this link between two great oceans is as vital and vibrant as ever.
+Celebrating its centennial in 2014, this link between two great oceans is as vital and vibrant as ever.
 It is also one of the greatest testaments to good old-fashioned Yankee ingenuity that the world has ever seen.

 Best Time To Go

 The Panama Canal cruise season runs from October to April.
 The best time to go is after the rainy season ends in November.